Chicken Kabobs with Curry Mango Sauce

 Now, I find myself picking up at least a couple of mangos each time I go grocery shopping.
-I like adding a bit of mango to my smoothies for an interesting flavor, and chopped mango also adds a subtle sweetness to the black bean tacos I make for lunch quite often.
+I like adding a bit of mango to my smoothies for an interesting flavor, mango lemonade is one of my very favorite summer drinks, and chopped mango also adds a subtle sweetness to the black bean tacos I make for lunch quite often.
 I also love them for how healthful they are.
 A one cup serving of mangos is just 100 calories, and provides 100% of my daily vitamin C, 35% of my daily vitamin A and 12% of my daily fiber.
 Awesome, right?

 When the National Mango Board asked me to come up with a mango recipe that would be perfect for a summer party, my mind immediately turned to kabobs.
 I hadn’t made any yet this summer, so now was the time!
 I stuck with a classic kabob combination of chicken tenderloins, red and green bell peppers and onion, rubbed with a little chili powder, garlic powder, salt and pepper (easy peasy).

 While the kabobs were grilling, I had just enough time to run inside and whir up a quick curry mango sauce in my food processor (a blender would work, too).
 I simply processed two ripe mangos, some Greek yogurt and a dash of curry powder until smooth.
 When my kabobs were nearly finished grilling, I lightly brushed them with some of the mango sauce, then served the rest of the sauce on the side for dipping.